abshaeffer/logoshelpfile/advancedsearching.md

 # Advanced Searching $10$

-This section documents the special term types and operators that are available in $ProductShort$ 10.
-Advanced search help for $ProductShort$ 9 can be found [here](../Searching/advancedsearchingL9.md).
+This section documents the special term types and operators that are available in $ProductShort$.

 - Single Terms
   - Plain Text Words